Pi-Apps-Coders/docs/docs/index.md

 # Home

-Welcome to the Pi-Apps documentation!
+Welcome to the Pi-Apps documentation page!

 Pi-Apps is an open-source app store for Raspberry Pi computers, written in 100% bash scripts.